logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 * `transaction.cc.cc_name`
 * `transaction.cc.cc_zip`

-Since each are unique fields, order doesn't matter so much here.
-However, for each of these, add an Encrypt processor with `AES-256-CFB` which should leave you with 5 floating processors like so
+Since each are unique, order doesn't matter so much here.
+For each of these, add an Encrypt processor with `AES-256-CFB` which should leave you with 5 floating processors like so

 ![Encrypt CC: Unconnected](../../images/add-processor_encrypt-cc-unconnected.png)

 Now, connect each one sequentially and then link the fail and success routes to the first processor in this group in parallel.
-The Pipeline should now look like
+The Pipeline should now look similar to

 ![Encrypt CC: Connected](../../images/add-processor_encrypt-cc-connected.png)

-It's time to sink this up to the S3 and start gathering data.
+Now that the transformations have been defined, it's time to sink this up to the S3 and start gathering data.